nrfconnect/Asset-Tracker-Template/docs/common/customization.md

 The MQTT cloud module is designed as a demonstration of how to replace the template's default nRF Cloud CoAP-based cloud module with an MQTT-based implementation.
 It is not intended to be a fully-featured solution and has the following limitations:

+- **Sensor and location support**:
+  The MQTT module does not implement support for encoding and sending sensor/location data to the MQTT broker.
+  You can send test payloads using the `att_cloud_publish_mqtt` shell command.

-- **Location and FOTA Support**:
+- **FOTA Support**:
-  The example MQTT module does not support location services or firmware over-the-air (FOTA) updates, as these features rely on nRF Cloud CoAP functionality.
+  The example MQTT module does not support firmware over-the-air (FOTA) updates as this features rely on nRF Cloud CoAP functionality.
+Dependency of the FOTA module.

-- **Stub Channels for FOTA and LOCATION**:
+- **Stub Channel for FOTA**:
-  To prevent build errors, the MQTT module includes placeholder (stub) channel declarations for FOTA and LOCATION.
-If your application requires these features, you will need to implement custom modules tailored to your chosen cloud service.
+  To prevent build errors, the MQTT module includes placeholder (stub) channel declaration for FOTA.
+If your application requires these features, you will need to implement a custom module tailored to your chosen cloud/FOTA service.

-For production use, it is recommended to utilize the default nRF Cloud CoAP cloud module, which provides comprehensive support for location services, FOTA, and other advanced features.
+For production use, it is recommended to utilize the default nRF Cloud CoAP cloud module, which provides comprehensive support for FOTA and other advanced features.